 Bullet Paola Knits: Comparable to liverpool knits with a tighter weave, medium weight and braided face.

 Ponte De Roma Knits- perfect beginner fabric for newbie sewists.
 Typically a medium weight, stable and sturdy knit with stretch.
 Perfect for tops, dresses, pencil skirts, and lounge pants.

-Rayon Spandex Jersey Knits- My fave knit! beautiful weight and super soft! great for maxi dresses, tops, skirts, headbands, leggings, and scarves!
-It feels like a cross between a jersey and a cotton spandex knit/.
+Rayon Spandex Jersey Knits-Beautiful weight and super soft! great for maxi dresses, tops, skirts, headbands, leggings, and scarves!
+It feels like a cross between a jersey and a cotton spandex knit.

 Terry Knits- French terry and micro terry- smooth on one side and lopped fabric on the other side.
 Medium wight and perfect for active wear shorts, lounge pants, sweatshirts, hoodies, and shirts!